 - All necessary equipment is provided

 - Ride behind a brand new, fully loaded 2022 Centurion Ri230

 Book Online or call 425.220.0675 with questions

 Our private wakeboard and wakesurf lessons are geared towards riders of all ages and abilities.
 Our goal is to teach you what you need and want to learn, whether it’s simply getting out of the water for the first time or landing your 10th invert.
 We strive to create a fun, laid back, safe environment for you to learn something new about the sport of wakeboarding or wakesurfing each time you come out with us.
 Our instructors, boat, and the equipment we provide are all top notch and our ability to customize a lesson around your individual needs will maintain a constant level of progression that will keep you coming back for more.

 Private Wakeboard and Wakesurf Lessons

+All of our appointments are private lessons, meaning the only people on the boat (besides your driver/instructor) are whoever you decide to bring.
 With a private lesson, you are running the show.
 Whether you want to bring 1 friend or 10, for an hour or an entire day, you dictate how we spend our time.
 Our schedule is flexible, all gear is provided, and you decide how to spend your time once on the boat.
-We can switch between wakeboarding and wakesurfing (additional charges apply for wakesurfing), work on 1 trick until you land it, or just have a leisurely morning or afternoon on the water.
+We can switch between wakeboarding and wakesurfing, work on 1 trick until you land it, or just have a leisurely morning or afternoon on the water.
 It’s completely up to you.

 Private Parties, ½ Day Lessons, Full Day Lessons, Corporate Events